benmarwick/au13uwgeoarchlab/README.md

 Solutions to common problems
 ----
 Message: `Error: attempt to use zero-length variable name`
-Solution: You are probably trying to use a file name that has spaces or an unsual character in it.
-Change your filename so it has no spaces and, ideally, no puncutaiton that can be mistaken for a maths symbol (ie. no +, -, /. :, periods, etc.)
+Solution: You are probably trying to use a file name that has spaces or an unusual character in it.
+Change your filename so it has no spaces and, ideally, no punctuation that can be mistaken for a maths symbol (ie. no +, -, /. :, periods, etc.)

 Message: `...had status 1`
 Solution: You probably have your PDF file open and R cannot overwrite the file